infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Mental Health/Mental Health.md

 ## ATTACHMENT
 ### INFANT ATTACHMENT BEHAVIOURS
 - According to Udayan Care[^1], The most important emotional ties a child builds are those created before s/he reaches five years of age; (Page 56)
+- The risk of developmental and psychological damage is particularly acute for young children under the age of four, which is a critical period for children to bond to their parents or care-givers.
+Even in a very well-equipped institution with focused staff , it is unlikely that the attention they would receive by the personnel could replace good parental care.71
 - Infant Attachment Behaviours
 - Young Child Attachment Behaviours
 - Adolescent Attachment Behaviours